Monkton, Kent: Community

 Monkton was subject to an explosion during 2007, and was largely evacuated as a result.
 Kent Fire and Rescue Service said that crews were faced with "a well developed fire in a large single-storey building", which was among the largest in the village.

 Monkton Nature Reserve, run by the environmental charity, Thanet Countryside Trust, is situated on chalk hills to the north of the village.
 The reserve is set in a 16 acre abandoned chalk quarry which has been reclaimed by nature.
 It is notable for its geology and many important habitats, a pond and rare orchids.
 It also houses the Thanet Astronomical Observatory and the first artificial bat cave built in the UK.
 Facilities include field centre with a museum, reference library, bookshop and picnic site.

-Monkton has a small joint junior and infant school.
 Monkton Church of England Primary School is situated in the village.
 The school was purpose built in 1872 and was extended and modernised in 2007.
 It currently teaches 109 pupils from 4 to 11 years.
 In 2007 the school achieved an Ofsted Inspection rating of Grade 2 'Good' overall.